-a.ban'döned (-dund), a.
-1. wholly forsaken
+2. surrender to one's feelings or impulses. a ban'doned (-dund), a.
+1. wholly forsaken or deserted.

-or deserted.

 2. given up, as to a vice; hence, extremely wicked, or sinning without restraint; irreclaimably wicked.
 3. unrestrained.

 3. unrestrained.
 Syn.-corrupt, depraved, forsaken, profligate, reprobate.

-à ban don ee', n. in law, one to whom anything is abandoned.
+a ban don ee', n. in law, one to whom anything is abandoned.

-à ban'don er, n. one who abandons.
+a ban'don er, n. one who abandons.

-à ban'don ment, n.
+a ban'don ment, n.
 1. an abandoning.

 2. the fact or state of being forsaken.

 3. in commerce, the relinquishment to underwriters of all property saved from loss by shipwreck, capture, or other peril stated in a policy.
 This abandonment must be made before the insured can demand indemnification for a total loss.

-à ban'dum, n. in old law anything for the loss of arms by whice ban'dum, n. in old law, anything forfeited or confiscated.
+a ban'dum, n. in old law, anything forfeited

-ab an ni'tion (-nish'un), n.
+a ban'dum, n. in old law, anything forfeited or confiscated. aban ni'tion (-nish'un), n.
 [LL.] banishment.

-Rare

-abaptis'ton, n. the perforating part of the old trephine, an instrument used in trepanning.
-[Obs.]

-ab"artic" 1 la'tion, n. in anatomy, that kind

-of articulation or structure of joints which allows free motion in the joint: called also diarthrosis and dearticulation.
+ab an ni'rion (-nisn'un), n.
+[LL.] banishment.
+[Rare.] a bap tis'ton, n. the perforating part of the old trephine, an instrument used in trepanning.
+[Obs.] ab "är "Le"" ila'tion, n. in anatomy, that kind of articulation or structure of joints which allows free motion in the joint: called also diarthrosis and dearticulation à base', v.t.; abased (-bast'), pt., pp.; abasing, pp. [Fr. abaisser, from LL. abassare, to lower.]

-à base', v.t.; abased (-bast'), pt., pp.; abasing, ppr.
-[Fr. abaisser. from LL. bassare, to ppr.
+ppr.
+[Fr. abaisser, from LL. abassare, to lower.]

-literally, to lower or depress; to throw or cast down; as, to abase the eye [Archaic.]
-2. to cast down; to reduce low; to depress to cast down; to reduce low; to depress; to humble; to degrade: applied to the passions, rank, office, and condition in life.
-Syn.-debase, degrade, depress, disgrace, humble, humiliate, lower. à-bāsed' (-bāst'), a.
+1. literally, to lower or depress; to throw or cast down; as, to abase the eye.
+[Archaic.]

+2. to cast down; to reduce low; to depress; to humble; to degrade: applied to the passions, rank, office, and condition in life.

+Syn.-debase, degrade, depress, disgrace, humble, humiliate, lower.

+à bāsed' (-bāst'), a.
 1. reduced to a low state; humbled; depressed.

-2. in heraldry, a term used of the wings of eagles when the tops are turned downward toward the point of the shield. à-bāse'ment, n. the act of humbling or bringing low; also, a state of depression, degradaing low; also, a state of depression, degradaing low; also, a state of depression, degradation, or humiliation.
+2. in heraldry, a term used of the wings of eagles when the tops are turned downward toward the point of the shield.

+à bāse'ment, n. the act of humbling or bringing low; also, a state of depression, degradation, or humiliation.

-a bash', v.t.; abashed (-basht'), pt., pp.; abashing, ppr.
-[OFr. esbahir, to astonish.] to disconfert; to discomfit; to make ashamed; to confuse or confound, as by exciting suddenly a consciousness of guilt, error, or unworthibash'ed ly, adv. in a confused manner à bash'ment, n.
+à bash', v.t.; abashed (-basht'), pt., pp.; abashing, ppr.
+[OFr. esbahir, to astonish.] to disconcert; to discomfit; to make ashamed; to confuse or confound, as by exciting suddenly a consciousness of guilt, error, or unworthing. a consciousness of guilt, error, or unworthibash'ed ly, adv. in a confused manner. bash'ment, n.
 1. the fact or state of being abashed abashed.
 2. a feeling of shame or uneasiness.
-2. ba'si.a, n. inability to walk properly, due to lack of co-ordination of the leg muscles.
-2. bas'si, a bas'sis, ab bas'si, n.
+2. bā'si-a, n. inability to walk properly, due to lack of co-ordination of the leg muscles.
+2. bas'si, à bas'sis, ab bas'si, n.
 [Per., from Shah Abas II.] a silver coin formerly current in Persia, worth about twenty-nine cents.
+2. bāt'à bie, a. that may or can be abated; as, an abable with or nuisance.

--disconcert, confuse, shame.
-Syn.-
+-disconcert, confuse, shame, Syn .-